When You're Gone (Avril Lavigne song): Background

-The video was directed by Marc Klasfeld, who is most well known from his works of director for Sum 41's music videos.
+The video was directed by Marc Klasfeld, who also directed Sum 41's music videos.
 Lavigne came up with the concept for the video, which she said is very personal.
 Portions of the video were filmed at California State University, Northridge's Botanic Garden.
 The video was premiered on MuchMusic in Canada on 6 June 2007 during the 5 pm broadcast of MuchOnDemand.
 While in the United States it was premiered on MTV's TRL on 21 June.
 It reached the No. 1 spot on both TV music channel countdowns on August.

 One year later the video won the People's Choice: Favourite Canadian Artist award during the 2008 MuchMusic Video Awards.
-As of 2021, the music video for "When You're Gone" has reached 440 million views on YouTube.
+As of January 2024, the music video for "When You're Gone" has reached 525 million views on YouTube.

 Synopsis

 The video portrays three relationships in different age groups, but in the same situation involving these relationships on the verge of being destroyed.
 The first vignette involves a pregnant woman whose husband is fighting in the war.
-After his departure, she watches news of war casualties on the television and is distraught when she does not receive any texts from her husband telling her how he is doing.
+After his departure, she watches news of war casualties on the television and is distraught when she is not receive any texts from her husband telling her how he is doing.
 The second involves an elderly man whose wife has recently died.
 He becomes emotional when he looks over her clothes and mementos from their time together.
-The third involves a teenage couple walking in the park only to be caught by the girl's controlling mother who forbids them from seeing each other ever again.
+The third involves a teenage couple relaxing in the park together only to be caught by the girl's controlling mother who forbids them from seeing each other ever again.
 The mother locks her daughter in her bedroom, where the girl helplessly cries over the photos of her and her boyfriend on her camera.
 Interspersed are scenes of Lavigne wandering in a field and playing a piano in an abandoned house.
-In the end, the walls of the house collapse, and all three vignettes break out into daylight with the teenage girl returning to the place where the duo were caught, the elderly man making a toast to his wife in a graveyard, and the pregnant woman attending a military memorial service, where she receives a text from her husband saying: "I'm okay.
+In the end, the walls of all the respective houses collapse, and all three vignettes break out into daylight with the teenage girl returning to the place where the duo were caught despite his absence, the elderly man raising a toast to his wife in a graveyard, and the pregnant woman attending a military memorial service with other military wives, where she finally receives a text from her husband saying: "I'm okay.
 I miss U."